 The Fund may gain exposure to loans that are unsecured, secured by a perfected security interest in an enterprise or specific assets of an enterprise or individual borrower or in real estate, and/or supported by a personal guarantee by individuals related to the borrower.
 The loans to which the Fund gains exposure may pay fixed or variable rates of interest, may have a variety of amortization schedules and may include borrowings that do not require amortization payments (i.e., are interest-only).
 The loans to which the Fund gains exposure may have a term ranging from less than one year to thirty years or longer, and in some cases may not require any payments to be made to the Fund until the end of the term.
+The terms of any loan to which the Fund gains exposure, including the interest rate, timing of payments or the overall amount to be repaid, may be modified in the discretion of the loan servicer or by operation of federal, state or local law or regulation in order to provide relief to borrowers, particularly during economic downturns or periods of market volatility, which could adversely affect Fund performance.
 The Fund may invest in loans at or shortly following origination or sourcing, or may purchase loans in the secondary market after origination or sourcing.
 This universe of investments is subject to change under varying market conditions and as alternative lending-related instruments and markets evolve over time.

 The Fund may seek to hedge its exposure to foreign exchange or interest rate risks that arise as a result of its investments.
-The Fund may use forwards, futures, swaps or other exchange-traded or over-the-counter ("OTC") derivatives or may purchase or sell physical currency, bonds or other securities or instruments, including short sales on assets the Fund does not own, which may require the Fund to pay a premium to borrow the assets sold short and to pay the lender any dividends or interest received on the assets while borrowed.
+The Fund may use forwards, futures, swaps, or other exchange-traded or over-the-counter ("OTC") derivatives or may purchase or sell physical currency, bonds or other securities or instruments, including short sales on assets the Fund does not own, which may require the Fund to pay a premium to borrow the assets sold short and to pay the lender any dividends or interest received on the assets while borrowed.
 There can be no guarantee the Fund's hedging activities will effectively offset any adverse impact of foreign exchange or interest rates.